Your guide to doing business in the Czech Republic

 For companies that are looking to process payroll in the Czech Republic, the company registrations to the Tax, Health and Social Security Authorities includes:

-The timeline for processing depends on the Registering Authority.
-According to experience, this can take up to two weeks.
+The timeline for processing depends on the Registering Authority, this can take up to two weeks.

 It is mandatory to make payments to the authorities from an in-country bank account.

 Generally, banks are open to the public from 09:00 to 17:00 hours on weekdays.
 Some banks in the centre of larger cities are often open until 20:00 on weekdays.

 The working week in the Czech Republic is Monday to Friday, working 40 hours on average per week.
 The working day for commercial offices is typically from 09:00 to 18:00 hours.

 The Czech Republic is actually the conglomeration of three historical territories: Bohemia, Moravia, and Silesia.
 The territory which became known as the Czech Republic first became a nation in the 9th century, and was known as the Duchy of Bohemia.
 As a sovereign state, Czech territory has been contested throughout history, up until the 20th century and its liberation from Soviet occupation in 1989.
 Today, the Czech Republic is a developed and stable parliamentary republic with a progressive welfare state and high standards of living.
 Like the rest of central Europe, the Czech climate is mild and temperate, and the country is home to a variety of landscapes and environments, including flat western basins, and hilly and mountainous regions in its central and eastern regions.
 Capital city, Prague, is scenic and historic - and an extremely popular tourist destination.

 Population: 10.6 million (Czech Statistical Office, 2019)

 Primary Language: Czech